 While I knew my connection wasn’t really a pervert, others may not know the same story I do.
 People tend to make quick judgments about others by simply looking at their LinkedIn profile, just as they will evaluate you based on what they find on your own LinkedIn profile.You are what you like, comment, & share on LinkedIn - & there's everything you can do about it @M_3Jr Click To Tweet

 Risk of Political Comments on Your LinkedIn Activity

 Another one of my LinkedIn contacts is constantly posting political comments.
 While it seems like he’s getting a lot of attention, with many posts getting hundreds of comments and over 1000 likes, he’s also facing some backlash from people who are urging him to steer clear of politics on LinkedIn.
 They’re suggesting that he should share that kind of content on Facebook instead.

 Furthermore, several people have expressed their unwillingness to engage in business with any company associated with him or supported by him.

 Never mind the numerous individuals who may not voice their thoughts but will silently shift their business elsewhere because they don’t want their image aligned with his brand.

 Are either of these ways of using LinkedIn beneficial to your business?
 Do they make you more sales?
 Do you want your employees to be seen as perverts or as cutting out half of your available audience?

 All your LinkedIn activity should align with why you do what you do, and who you do it for.
 Understand that if it can be misconstrued, it will be.
-If you’re not sure, don’t post it, don’t comment on it, and don’t like it.Do you know the 5 Rules of Engagement for LinkedIn Activities? @PhilGerb does #salesClick To Tweet
+If you’re not sure, don’t post it, don’t comment on it, and don’t like it.Are you purposely sharing what your brand is? @M_3Jr #personalbranding Click To Tweet

-5 Rules of Engagement for LinkedIn Activities
+5 Rules of Engagement for Your Activities

 - Does this reflect my business interests?